 • Truthfully labeled

 Most ingredients in dog food are considered safe.
-If you’d like to know your dog food’s protein source, you’ll have to contact the company and request where they source it.
+If you’d like to know your dog food’s protein source, you’ll have to contact the company and ask where they source it.
 Some companies are committed to humane, sustainable sourcing and proudly post that information on their website.
+Raised Right even lets you trace each ingredient to its source.

 However, protein sources don’t require pre-market approval by the FDA.
 This only applies to food additives like vitamins and minerals.
 So, your dog’s protein quality is unregulated.